langur

 For the pattern, some of these functions accept plain strings (not strictly regex functions).

 These functions use auto-stringification on the argument to match.
-That's why they specify ANYTHING as an argument in the descriptions below.

 returns 1-based code point range for match